On Appreciating Teachers – for Teacher Appreciation Day or Week

 Other jobs included washing cars, collecting trash at the zoo, tutoring small children, waitering and anything and everything else that would result in him having ready cash and not dependent on us.

 I tried to get into the guilty mom head – really I did.
 But I failed.
+And as time went on and I saw other kids selling flowers and washing cars, I knew I was not alone.

 At the age of 18 Mitch became the maitre d’ for the catering service he used to work for as a young teen.
 At the age of 19 Mitch was given the incredibly responsible job of being the head of personnel for a municipal discount card service of a town serving more than half a million people.